 Fig. 14.
-The horizontal distribution of microplastics in the sediment
+The horizontal distribution of microplastics in the sediment.

-A 2016 paper by Jan Zalasiewicz et al. examines the important role of polymers, in particular plastics, in the environment and their geological footprint.
+The 2016 paper by Zalasiewicz et al. examines the important role of polymers, in particular plastics, in the environment and their geological footprint.
 The authors argue that plastics are a key indicator of the beginning of the Anthropocene, an era in which human activity is changing the planet.
 They discuss how plastics become widespread in sedimentary deposits both on land, as well as in the maritime sphere.
-The possibility of retaining and preserving plastics in Earth's geological layers has been considered as a potential factor that makes them significant to future geologists and archaeologists, as part of the planet's geological history over long periods of time.72
+The possibility of retaining and preserving plastics in Earth's geological layers has been considered as a potential factor that makes them significant to future geologists and archaeologists, as part of the planet's geological history over long periods of time.72 geosphere.

-The monitoring ofplastic microparticles under UV irradiation can lead to the generation of organic matter that is released into the environment.
-This organic matter can affect the carbon balance and disrupt the global biogeochemical cycle of carbon.
-The biogeochemical cycle of carbon is a complex process that ensures the transport of carbon between the atmosphere, the hydrosphere, biosphere and geosphere.
 This cycle includes important processes such as photosynthesis, respiration, degradation of organic matter and geological processes.
 Disruptions in the global biogeochemical cycle of carbon caused by microplastics can have an impact on the climate in the long term.
 Changes in the carbon balance can contribute to an increase in the concentration of greenhouse gases in the atmosphere, which can worsen the effect of the greenhouse effect and climate change.76

+The monitoring of plastic microparticles under UV irradiation can lead to the generation of organic matter that is released into the environment.
+This organic matter can affect the carbon balance and disrupt the global biogeochemical cycle of carbon.
+The biogeochemical cycle of carbon is a complex process that ensures the transport of carbon between the atmosphere, the hydrosphere, biosphere and

-The study of Seely et al. (2020) studies the influence of microplastics on sedimentary microbial communities and biogeochemical carbon and nitrogen cycles.
-They performed experiments using different types of microplastics (polyethylene, polyvinyl chloride, polyurethane foam and polylactic acid) added to salt marsh sediment.
+The study of Seely et al. (2020) analyse the influence of microplastics on sedimentary microbial communities and biogeochemical carbon and nitrogen cycles.
+They performed experiments using different types of microplastics (poly-ethylene, polyvinyl chloride, polyurethane foam and polylactic acid) added to salt marsh sediment.
 The results show that the presence of microplastics alters the composition of the sedimentary microbial community and influences nitrogen cycle processes.
 Different types of MPs have different effects on nitrification and denitrification, with polyurethane foam and polylactic acid promoting these processes, while polyvinyl chloride inhibits them.
 This underlines the importance of investigating the influence of microplastics on global ecosystems and biogeochemical cycling, especially with increasing plastic pollution.77